baileyluTCD/mau22c00-discrete-mathematics/Functions/IO/Domain.md

 	// "myFunction" is applied to a
 	// b is now the "codomain"
-	int[] b = myFunction(a);
+	// as anything unknown could happen in a, b is a large set int[] b = myFunction(a);
 }

 int[] myFunction(int[] a) {
 	// Do stuff

+	// The values returned is the "range"
 }

 ```